callumacrae/transform-when/README.md

 The `visible` property is optional, but will improve performance on pages with lots of elements and transforms: it tests whether the vertical scroll value of the page is between the two numbers, and if it isn't, it sets `display: none` and doesn't attempt to calculate the properties.
+You can also use the `transforms.setVisible()` method to set the `visible` property on all items of the transform at once.

 The `this` value in transform functions is set to the transform itself, so any properties set on the object are accessible using `this`.